 Let’s make sure that doesn’t happen, shall we?

-Here are the little known things that you need to plan extra carefully if you’re getting married on the beach.
+Here are 8 little-known things that you need to plan extra carefully if you’re getting married on the beach.

-There is lots of information out there about about choosing the right beach wedding dress, so I won’t be redundant with what you probably already know about lightweight natural fibers.
-Instead, let’s chat about lace.
-Lace is SO pretty and classic, I agree.
-However, in our experience, lace causes the bride unnecessary stress every time.
-It is like a magnet for sand and beach debris.
-If you want to say ‘Yes!’ to the lacy wedding dress, then make sure you are comfortable with collecting souvenirs in its delicate weave all day long.
+There is lots of information out there about choosing the right beach wedding dress, so I won’t be redundant with what you probably already know about choosing lightweight natural fibers.
+Instead, let’s chat about beach wedding dresses with long trains.
+Trains are SO pretty and classic, I agree.
+However, in our experience, trains cause the beach bride stress every time.
+They are like a magnet for sand and beach debris, and you will be hauling extra weight as you collect souvenirs all day long.

 There is a reason that barefoot sandals have taken the wedding industry by storm.
 Besides being beautiful, they are practical!
-When considering what to wear on your feet at your beach wedding, keep in mind that heels are going to sink straight into the sand.
-And flip flops?
+When considering what to wear on your feet at your beach wedding, keep in mind that heels are going to sink straight into the sand (duh!) and flip-flops?
 Sure, if you want to be kicking sand up under your dress all day long!
 Do yourself a favor, and go barefoot for all parts of the day that involve you being in the sand.